 Wherever you go have an Emergency Pack – snacks, games, fiddle gadgets, chewy toys, colouring, MP3 player and headphones.

 Try not to be embarrassed by other people who may criticize or give you funny looks.
 You know your child can only sit for 7 minutes.
-You know he doesn’t like loud music.
-You know him best.
-So you need to adapt things to suit his needs.
-We have to make changes to our world to accommodate his world.
+You know your child doesn’t like loud music.
+You know your child best.
+So you need to adapt things to suit their needs.
+We have to make changes to our world to accommodate our child’s world.
 Perhaps educate the wider family and let them know clearly that your child is trying hard and needs understanding and support, not criticism.

 Quit whilst your ahead.
-If the day is going well but he looks like he’s had enough then leave and go home.
-It’s always best to end on a high with a smile on his face.
+If the day is going well but it looks like they’ve had enough, then leave and go home.
+It’s always best to end on a high with a smile.

 8. Be successful every day